Gift Acceptance Policy

 - The acceptance of a gift must not result in preferential treatment being given to a person or organisation in any way.

-- Any person who believes that this policy has been breached is encouraged to advise the Chief Financial Officer, who will investigate the matter; alternatively, the complainant may follow the procedures set out in the Fraud and Corruption Policy or Protected Disclosures Policy.
+- Any person who believes that this policy has been breached is encouraged to advise the Director of Finance, who will investigate the matter; alternatively, the complainant may follow the procedures set out in the Fraud and Corruption Policy or Protected Disclosures Policy.

 Responsibility for monitoring compliance

-- The Chief Financial Officer is responsible for conducting regular audits of the University Gift Register.
+- The Director of Finance is responsible for conducting regular audits of the Gift Register.

-- The Chief Financial Officer is responsible for monitoring compliance with this policy and for reporting any breaches to the Vice-Chancellor.
+- The Director of Finance is responsible for monitoring compliance with this policy and for reporting any breaches to the Vice-Chancellor.

 - Breaches of this policy may result in disciplinary action under the Staff Code of Conduct.